Updated on 5/10/2018

 The contribution limits are also different, as the FSA allows only $2,650 versus $3,450 for the HSA.

 Lastly, FSAs are generally not portable, meaning if you lose your job or quit, you cannot take the money with you unless you elect to continue under COBRA after your last paycheck.
 Even so, your employer may charge an additional 2 percent fee for this service.

 The best health savings accounts

-As health savings accounts have grown in popularity, there has been a growing number of options to choose from.
-Below, we have compiled three of the best health savings accounts.
+As HSAs have grown in popularity, there has been a growing number of options to choose from.
+Below, we have compiled three of the best HSA accounts.
 To earn a spot on this list, we included HSAs that are available nationwide and an APY of 1.00% or higher.

 But these factors are just the starting point for comparing HSAs.
-Choosing the best health savings account for investing will depend on the investment funds that are available and their underlying fees.
+Choosing the best HSA for investing will depend on the investment funds that are available and their underlying fees.
 In some cases, an index fund may be an option for your HSA.
 Index funds are generally known for being less expensive; and lower expenses can help predict your investment success.

 |Connexus Credit Union||2.00% ($15k+), 1.50% ($5k-$14,999.99), 1.00% ($500-$4,999.99), 0.50% ($100-$499.99)||$0||$2|

 |Evansville Teachers Federal Credit Union||1.86% ($500+)||$0||$0|